 Facial fillers are gels made of hyaluronic acid.
 Unlike neuromodulators, they do not have a physiological effect on muscles and wrinkles, but instead are used to add volume to areas of deflation or hollowing and to provide a lifting force to soften lines in the face.

-Facial fillers are temporary solutions to aesthetic concerns and provide camouflage, volume and projection.
+An option for both locals and those from areas close by like Milton or Kitchener, facial fillers are temporary solutions to aesthetic concerns and provide camouflage, volume and projection.
 Dr. Brace never uses permanent fillers as they are associated with permanent complications and problems.

 There are many different filler brands and products within each brand.
 Fillers differ in how stiff the gel is, how much water they absorb, how much lift they provide, and how much inflammation they cause.
 All hyaluronic acid fillers are dissolvable, but this may be difficult and require multiple sessions.